nawgooyin/Would--You-Rather/README.md

 # How to Run

     1. npm install
+    2. in case some packages are missed, run this command - npm install redux react-redux redux-thunk react-router-dom
-    2. npm start
+    3. npm start
-    3. open http://localhost:3000 on a browser
+    4. open http://localhost:3000 on a browser